Evelyn-he/FloorFive/README.md

 - Entertainment: Catch up on live streams and shows after bathroom breaks or phone calls

 ## Privacy and Security
-LoQ-in AI operates entirely offline with no data transmitted to external servers.
+LoQIn AI operates entirely offline with no data transmitted to external servers.
 Camera input and audio recordings are processed locally and deleted after summarization.
 This ensures wherever you are and whatever you are watching, your activity stays private and secure.